-4. Angry Tornado: This anger management activity shows a client how anger can build up inside a person.
-It also shows the client that when they feel an angry tornado building up inside of them they can use coping skills to help defuse the anger.
+This anger management activity can show a client how anger can build up inside a person.
+It can also show the client that when they feel an angry tornado building up inside of them they can use coping skills to help defuse the anger.

-11. Power Cards: Power Cards are highly visual and contain short blurbs or lists of information that will help a child in various situations that he may come across.
+Power Cards are highly visual and they contain short blurbs or lists of information that will help a child in various situations that he may come across.

 13. Anger Map

 After reading When Sophie Gets Angry–Really, Really Angry…, we played a game with the tree pictured.
 I gave students examples of things that made them or Sophie angry and had students put a leaf on the tree for their response.

 18. Anger Gage

 The Anger Management Puppet Set includes 3 Puppets, a CD of recorded script and catchy original music, and a separate guide.
 The two scripts and one CD that are designed to help counselors, teachers, or parents teach children about how to be a good sport and how to deal with anger.
 These puppets are suitable for small and large hands are quite durable.
 They are made for long term use.

 For people to recognize and understand that the anger they keep on the inside affects how they live their lives.
 To help people recognize the good things that they have in their hearts and to encourage them to share this part of themselves with others.

 Give these cards to students to use throughout their day.
 Have them place their thumb behind the card and watch for the color change to reveal how calm they can make themselves.
 Four useful steps to anger control are provided on the back of each card.

 Kids had fun practicing these, and it was inexpensive to reproduce laminated flip books to send home with clients.